jackducasse/caleandar/README.md

 ```

 ### Settings
-Below are all the possible settings attributes with example values.
+Below are all the possible settings attributes with example values (the defaults, mostly).
 ```
 var settings={
 		Color: '#999',                    					//(string - color) font color of whole calendar.